International Rights Advocates v. Apple, Microsoft, Dell, Tesla: Case background

+Finally in Count 4, it mentions that the tech companies were intentionally and continuously being a part of the supply chain ventures which "…went beyond all bounds of decency".
+In this count, it was also mentioned that the tech companies were enabling the system which as a result caused the plaintiffs "severe emotional distress".
+As a result of the defendant's actions, it was mentioned that the plaintiff suffered emotional and physical damage and the amount that is to be determined will be "…ascertained at trial".

+DRC resources

 The DRC is rich in natural resources such as copper, tin, tungsten, tantalum, gold, and most importantly, cobalt.
-About seventy-five percent of the cobalt supply globally comes from the Katanga “copperbelt.”
+About seventy-five percent (75%) of the cobalt supply globally comes from the Katanga "copperbelt."
 This belt is a part of a world-class cobalt and copper deposit that stretches from northeastern Zambia all the way to the southeastern Democratic Republic of Congo.
-Cobalt is a crucial component when it comes to rechargeable lithium-ion batteries, which are immensely valuable to companies like Tesla and Apple, who are acclaimed in the field of technology and electronics.
-According to the case filed by the International Rights Advocates group, all companies accused in the lawsuit were knowingly profiting and providing provision to the mining system in DRC.
+Cobalt is a crucial component in rechargeable lithium-ion batteries, which are immensely valuable to companies like Tesla and Apple, which are acclaimed in technology and electronics.
+In 2016, Amnesty International reported that large-scale mining and processing companies purportedly obtain around 75% of the cobalt mined in the Congo's mineral-rich Katanga and Lualaba provinces.
+However, these enterprises usually buy their minerals from artisanal mines, adding complexity to the supply chain.
+This report indicates that child labor is part of the global supply chain because children mine and sell to adult miners, who then sell to licensed buying houses, who sell to large companies.
+According to the case filed by the International Rights Advocates Group, all companies accused in the lawsuit were knowingly profiting and providing provisions to the mining system in DRC.

 Venue and jurisdiction

-The Plaintiff in the case are bringing their case to the United States judicial district because DRC contains no law for them to seek reparation against cobalt consumers functioning outside of the DRC.
-The parties on the side of the Plaintiff would be compromising their safety due to the governmental conditions present in the Democratic Republic of Congo.
-Due to the human rights forum provided under the 2013 Trafficking Victims Protection Reauthorization Act.
-Due to the claimed damages made towards the Plaintiff taking place in the United States, they do not have the ability to contest their claims in the DRC.
+The Plaintiffs are bringing their case to the United States Judicial District because DRC contains no law allowing them to seek reparation against cobalt consumers functioning outside of the DRC.
+The parties on the side of the Plaintiff would be compromising their safety due to the governmental conditions present in the Democratic Republic of Congo, due to the human rights forum provided under the 2013 Trafficking Victims Protection Reauthorization Act.
+Due to the damages claimed against the Plaintiff in the United States, they cannot contest their claims in the DRC.